Idoa, Nigeria

 Idoa is an Esan community in Edo, Nigeria.
 The city, an Esan tribe, stretches through the highlands and plains of central Edo State.
 It is 120 kilometres north of Benin City, the capital of Edo State, having boundaries with Ekpoma in the west, Ukhun in the south, Ewu in the east and Agbede in the north.
-Residents are mainly farmers and grow crops, including yams, rice, cassava, taro and cocoa.
+Residents are primarily farmers,cultivating various crops, including yams, rice, cassava, taro and cocoa.
 The city of Idoa is currently made up of the following five clans: Afuku-N'Edo, Afokolo, Atologua, Ubi and Ofie.